clibuilder/clibuilder/README.md

 ```

 Alias are shorthands of a command.
-If there is a command name conflicting with an alias, the command name takes precedent.
+If there is a command name conflicts with an alias, the command name takes precedent.

 ```ts
 createCommand({